Ninroot/gocker/README.md

 <img src="https://user-images.githubusercontent.com/11426226/212131970-c8f78c2c-3441-44d9-bffb-07793f145e87.png" height="200" alt="gocker logo">

 A Docker implementation written in Golang designed for educational purposes.
+Gocker enables you to create and manage container, pull images, and more.
 We __do not recommend using it in production environments__, and suggest running it inside a virtual machine instead.

 ## Prerequisites